 This step is managed by the NIOS controller and it is performed at lower priority respect to the real time part so it could be interrupted by the various higher priority tasks running in the NIOS controller.
-For this reason it is better to indicate the maximum sustained bandwidth of this link, which is 31 MB/s (T19 in the Figure 34), higher than the minimum requested bandwidth as indicated in Table 37.
+For this reason it is better to indicate the maximum sustained bandwidth of this link, which is 31 MB/s (T19 in the Figure 35), higher than the minimum requested bandwidth as indicated in Table 41.

-When STRAP is used the DTT telemetry data is temporary stored in the DSP memory of HVC board.
+When STRAP and/or the NIR-TT sensor are used the DTT telemetry data is temporary stored in the DSP memory of HVC board.
 Then the MVME6100 board reads this data by the Ethernet link and redirects it to the TRS through the public Ethernet link.

 In order to optimize the Ethernet bandwidth the DTT telemetry data is accumulated to the DSP of HVC memory with the same concept of the circular buffer of the SDRAM and read by the MVME6100 only when a sufficient quantity of data is available.
-Also in this case it is better to indicate the maximum sustained bandwidth of this link, which is 7 MB/sec (T20 in the Figure 34), higher than the minimum requested bandwidth as indicated in Table 38.
+Also in this case it is better to indicate the maximum sustained bandwidth of this link, which is 7 MB/sec (T20 in the Figure 35), higher than the minimum requested bandwidth as indicated in Table 42.